-Most variants of membrane systems have been proved to be computationally complete, that is equivalent in power to Turing machines, and computationally efficient, that is being able to solve computationally hard problems in polynomial time by trading time for space.
-P systems as a discrete model of computation have also been used to model biological phenomena (see the volume in [1]); and as a continuous model in [7].
+Most variants of membrane systems have been proved to be computationally complete, that is equivalent in power to Turing machines, and computationally efficient, that is being able to solve computationally hard problems in polynomial time trading time for space.
+P systems as a discrete model of computation have also been used to model biological phenomena (see the volume [1]), and as a continuous model in [7].
 A first formalization of non-discrete P system and a way to approximate them was introduced in [2].

-In this paper we introduce a continuous variant of P systems different from that in [7] and we use it to model the epidermal growth factor receptor (EGFR) signalling cascade.
-Up to now the usual mathematical formalization of biochemical signalling networks has been done using differential equations which are focused on the global description of the change in concentration of chemical compounds.
+In this paper we use a continuous variant of P systems, different from that in [7], to model the epidermal growth factor receptor (EGFR) signalling cascade.
+Up to now the usual mathematical formalization of biochemical signalling networks has been done using differential equations which are focused on the description of the change in concentration of chemical compounds.
 Here we use a new formalization of these phenomena in a computational framework which focuses on the compartmental structure (membrane structure) of the cell and on the chemical reactions (rules) that take place in different regions of the cell.
-Thus this new approach focuses in the local interactions between the components of the system as so it makes possible a topological and modular modelling of intracellular signalling networks.
+Thus this new approach makes possible a topological and modular modelling of intracellular signalling networks.
 In this framework expansion of an existing model is done by adding new rules (reactions) and, if it is necessary, new membranes to represent new regions (organella) of the cell; therefore the previous model does not need to be changed.
-Besides modularity and easy extensibility, in favour of our approach we also mention the easy understandability and programmability.
-All these features are not easily achieved in models which use differential equations.
+Besides modularity and easy extensibility, in favour of our approach we also mention the easy understandability and programmability, features which are not easily achieved in models which use differential equations.

 The epidermal growth factor receptor (EGFR) belongs to the tyrosine kinase family of receptors.
-The binding of the epidermal growth factor (EGF) to the extracellular domain of EGFR induces receptor dimerization and autophosphorylation of intracellular domains.
+Binding of the epidermal growth factor (EGF) to the extracellular domain of EGFR induces receptor dimerization and autophosphorylation of intracellular domains.
 Then a multitude of proteins are recruited starting a complex signalling cascade and the receptor follows a process of internalization and degradation in endosomals.
 Two principal pathways lead to activation of Ras-GTP by hydrolization of Ras-GDP.
-One of these pathways depends on the Src homology and collagen domain protein (Shc) and the other one is Shc-independent.
+One of these pathways depends on the concentration of the Src homology and collagen domain protein (Shc) and the other one is Shc-independent.
 Ras-GTP acts like a switch that stimulates the Mitogen Activated Protein (MAP) kinase cascade by phosphorylating the proteins Raf, MEK and ERK.
 Subsequently phosphorylated ERK regulates several cellular proteins and nuclear transcription factors.
-Deregulated EGFR expression, ligand production and signalling have been proved to have a strong association with tumourgenesis.
+Disregulated EGFR expression, ligand production and signalling have been proved to have a strong association with tumourgenesis.
 As a result of this, EGFR has been identified as a key biological target for the development of novel anticancer therapies.

 The paper is organised as follows.
 Continuous P systems are introduced in the next section.
-In section 3 we discuss how continuous P systems can be approximated by discrete systems in order to implement them in computers; a description of the EGF signalling network is given in section 4.
-In section 5 the model of the EGF signalling network is presented.
-Some results and discussion are exposed in the next section.
+In section 3 the EGFR signalling cascade is briefly described.
+We present our model using continuous P systems in section 4.
+Results and discussion are exposed in section 5.
 Finally, conclusions and future work are given in the last section.